Register to Vote:

 - Texas voters support allowing access to medical marijuana.
 A 2013 poll conducted by Public Policy Polling found that 58% of Texans support allowing access to medical marijuana.
 A 2013 national poll by Fox News found that 85% of Americans supported medical marijuana.

-- Twenty-three states and Washington, D.C. currently allow patients legal access to medical marijuana.
+- Thirty-three states and Washington, D.C. currently allow patients legal access to medical marijuana.
 Several other states are currently considering legislation to allow access to medical marijuana.

 - For some patients for whom currently available medications are not effective, medical marijuana may provide relief from suffering and improve quality of life.
 It’s time for Texans to ensure medical freedom for seriously ill patients to access the best treatment for their care, including medical marijuana.